 And then there were the client projects.
 We have already hinted at the wide range of high-profile clients that Rufus Leonard work with, and one project we shall look at in more detail was for Stagecoach.

 The aim was to create an online experience that incorporated mobile ticketing, real time information, personalisation, geo-location, time-tabling and much more – serving all of their 18 separate operating companies.

 The back-end task was huge and even though there were numerous off-the-shelf or previously developed components that fed into the solution, Rufus Leonard needed to integrate these with 50 different APIs.
 And where there were limitations in the existing technology, they had to develop bespoke solutions.
 A lot of this activity qualified for the R&D tax credit.

 Of course, part of the challenge of working on something so complicated is to make it easy to use – both front-end and back end.
 A 30% increase in revenue hints at the success of the front-end usability, whilst Rufus Leonard were able to develop a back-end that is accessed through a single service layer.

 So, a successful outcome.
 Digital innovation is so fast-moving that cutting-edge development quickly becomes the norm.
 ForrestBrown can look through past projects (going back approximately two years) and help companies identify past innovations that qualify.
-Iain Miller concludes:
+Iain Millar concludes:

 Our field had advanced so much in just the previous two years that looking back we felt there was no way the work we delivered broke new ground.
 But just because something we considered innovative two years ago is not considered an advance today, doesn’t mean the project does not qualify as research and development.
-Iain Miller, Head of Innovation at Rufus Leonard
+Iain Millar, Head of Innovation at Rufus Leonard